Nuosis/invoice_line_cost_detection/docs/design/report_format_specification.md

 - **"Review with supplier - minor overcharge"**: Contact your supplier about a small price increase
 - **"Immediate review required - significant overcharge"**: Call supplier immediately about major pricing error
 - **"Add part to database or verify part number"**: This part isn't in your system - either add it or check if the part number is correct

+### Reading the Detailed Validation Report (TXT)

+**Report Header**: Shows when the report was generated, validation threshold, and mode used **Invoice Sections**: Each invoice gets its own section with detailed line-by-line analysis **Rate Validation Errors**: Shows every line item that failed validation with:
+  - Employee name and part information
+  - Actual vs expected rates with differences
+  - Quantity and financial impact per line
+**Invoice Totals**: Validation status for subtotal, freight, tax, and total amounts **Processing Summary**: Overall statistics including error counts, financial impact, and performance metrics

+**Key Information to Focus On:**
+- **Line Adjustments**: Shows how much each error costs you (+ means overcharge, - means undercharge)
+- **Invoice Adjustment**: Total financial impact per invoice
+- **Net Adjustment**: Overall financial impact across all invoices
+- **Error Analysis**: Breakdown of different types of validation issues

 ### Reading the Summary Report